g-rd/aio_insight/README.md

-# AsyncQueryInsight
+# AIOInsight

 ## Overview

-`AsyncQueryInsight` is a Python library designed to interact with Jira Insight's API asynchronously.
+`AIOInsight` is a Python library designed to interact with Jira Insight's API asynchronously.
 This library leverages Python's `asyncio` and `httpx` to efficiently query and retrieve data from Jira Insight, supporting asynchronous fetching of paginated data, schema processing, and concurrent request management.
 It is ideal for applications that require high-performance data access and manipulation from Jira Insight.